sengi12/Command-Line-Tools/bandit/README.md

 UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ
 ```

+> We can also run the below  commands to obtain the password.
+Much faster and more elegant, but defeats the purpose of the challenge.

 ```bash
 echo I am user bandit24 | md5sum | cut -d ' ' -f 1
 cat /tmp/ee4ee1703b083edac9f8183e4ae70293
 UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ
 ssh bandit24@localhost
 ```

 #### Level 24 > Level 25